 Which iPads are compatible with iPadOS?

 While many thought iPadOS would be limited to Apple’s ‘Pro’ tablets, it’ll be available for quite a few devices when it launches this year.
+If you have an older iPad it might be a good reason to upgrade.
+Read: Which iPad should I buy.

 - 9-inch iPad Pro third generation (2018 model)